wayneIBM/vpc-on-classic/classic-access.md

 Firewalls, gateways, Network ACLs, or security groups can filter out some or all of the network traffic between Classic and VPC resources.
 {: important}

 All subnets in a VPC with classic access will be shared into the Classic Infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
-To avoid IP address conflicts, **do not use** IP addresses on the `10.0.0.0/8` space when creating subnets in a Classic Access VPC.
+To avoid IP address conflicts, it is recommended that you do not use IP addresses in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+In addition, you should not use addresses from your classic infrastructure subnet(s).
+To find your classic infrastucture subnet, [see this page](https://cloud.ibm.com/docs/infrastructure/subnets?topic=subnets-view-all-subnets)
 {: important}

 ## Create a Classic Access VPC